vhsw/freshdesk-time-tracker/README.md

-# Freshdesk timer
+# Time tracking app
-Simple time tracker for Freshdesk, Jira and Teamwork.
+Simple time tracking app for Freshdesk, Jira and Teamwork.

 ## Installation
 Just place timer.py in any convenient place on your device.